Directorate-General of Customs and Indirect Taxes: History

-The military customs service fought in the early part of the Second World War but was disbanded on June 22, 1940 after the French defeat and was never reconstituted as a military service.
-The most plausible reason was the downsizing of the French Military due to the 1940 armistice Nonetheless small units of customs men from customs posts in French Indochina fought against the Japanese as guerilla units until the end of the war.
+The military customs service fought in the early part of the Second World War but was disbanded on June 22, 1940, after the French defeat and was never reconstituted as a military service.
+The most plausible reason was the downsizing of the French Military due to the 1940 armistice Nonetheless, small units of customs men from customs posts in French Indochina fought against the Japanese as guerilla units until the end of the war.

 The Musée national des douanes located in Bordeaux, France, presents the history of French customs.

 Jurisdiction

 France has land borders with other members of the European Union Customs Union Belgium, Luxembourg, Germany, Italy, Monaco and Spain.

 European Union laws prohibit systematic customs checks at any border between two members of its Customs Union.
-So, there is permanent customs facility at the borders with these countries.
-However, France has borders with non members of this Union : Switzerland, Andorra, Brazil and Suriname.
+So, there are no permanent customs facilities at the borders with these countries.
+However, France has borders with non members of this Union: Switzerland, Andorra, Brazil and Suriname.
 At these borders are located customs facilities.

 Moreover, there are many facilities inland.
 French Customs are allowed to search vehicles, merchandises and individuals anywhere France according to the French Customs Code, article 60.

 French Customs, in addition to their main missions, are also tasked to perform immigration controls at the following airports and ports at the external border of the Schengen Area:

 The French customs service carries out customs checks only at the following airports, ports and stations at the external border of the Schengen Area:

 Organisation

 The customs headquarters is in Montreuil (Paris).

-The agency consists of one national headquarter (Cabinet of the General Director, six sub-directorates and supporting services), national departments and local directorates :
+The agency consists of one national headquarter (Cabinet of the General Director, six sub-directorates and supporting services), national departments and local directorates: